Rakhyvel/Erovra/README.md

 # Erovra- From Swedish "To conquer"
 ### Erovra 1.0.8
 - Added decommision to arifields and ports.
 Would add it to factories, but it looked weird.
+- Added target arrow to infantry, artillery, cavalry, and ships

 ### Erovra 1.0.7
 - Fixed mouse input being slightly off